Performance Measurement with Asymmetrical Traffic Using Simple Two-Way Active Measurement Protocol (STAMP)

 Figure 1: Reflected Test Packet Control TLV Format

-The interpretation of the fields is as follows:
+The descriptions of the fields are as follows:

 Type is a one-octet field that identifies the Reflected Test

 Length is a two-octet field.
-The value is variable, not smaller
+The value is variable, and MUST NOT

 Length of the Reflected Packet is a two-octet field.
 The value is